Vores stæmmer er framtidsdrømme

 The choir includes VUC Roskilde students with lived experience of dyslexia and professional singers.
 The performance will be in Danish, but everyone is welcome.

-Installation view at Platform stage Roskilde Festival 2025.
-All photos Frida Gregersen
+Installation view at Platform stage Roskilde Festival 2025. photos Frida Gregersen

 CREDITS